AFD Merchants Benefit, But Issuers, Consumers, & e-Retailers Suffer

 Postponing the use of more secure EMV technology will allow fraudsters to continue victimizing consumers.
 In fact, fraud attacks at the pump will likely increase.
 Once ATMs are chip-compliant, gas pumps will be the last remaining outlet to gather cardholder data.

 The delayed deadline for EMV technology integration means issuers will retain liability for a greater period of time.

 Not only will issuers continue to lose money because of fraud perpetrated at AFDs, they’ll also face greater customer service issues.
-Banks will have to content with angry, confused cardholders who have been victimized by fraudsters, despite their supposedly safer cards.
+Banks will have to contend with angry, confused cardholders who have been victimized by fraudsters, despite their supposedly safer cards.

 Fraud protection is already unfairly skewed in favor of card-present merchants.

 For example, a Florida grocery chain filed a lawsuit against the card networks and several banks in March 2016, alleging that the EMV liability shift caused their chargeback losses to increase from $89 annually to $10,000 in just over four months.
 While these losses are no doubt significant for the merchant in question, they are preposterously low compared to the revenue loss sustained by the average card-not-present merchant in a single month.
 Because of friendly fraud, online merchants lose more than $30 billion each year.

 As card-present transactions become safer and more impervious to fraud attacks, the danger for the online environment continues to increase.
 Since the first phase of the EMV liability shift in 2015, online fraud attempts have increased significantly.
 Between Q1 2015 and Q1 2016, online fraud attacks increased by 215%.

 Unfortunately, the AFD delay makes this discrepancy even greater.
 As long as criminals have the opportunity to skim cardholder information at the gas pumps and use the data online, there will be no easing of card-not-present fraud.